Ryan Lowe: Plymouth Argyle

 On 5 June 2019, Lowe was announced as manager of Plymouth Argyle, guiding them to a third-place finish and an immediate return to League One in a season interrupted by the COVID-19 pandemic in the United Kingdom.

-After guiding his side to four wins and two draws from six matches during an 17 game unbeaten run in the league, in a month that saw Plymouth top the League One table, Lowe was named EFL League One Manager of the Month for October 2021.
+After guiding his side to four wins and two draws from six matches during an 17-game unbeaten run in the league, in a month that saw Plymouth top the League One table, Lowe was named EFL League One Manager of the Month for October 2021.
 On 7 December 2021, Lowe resigned as Plymouth manager, with the club fourth in League One.

 Preston North End

 Immediately following his departure from Plymouth on 7 December 2021, Lowe was appointed manager of Championship side Preston North End.
+He took Preston to a 13th-place finish in his first season, with the club finishing 12th and 10th in the following two seasons.

+On 12 August 2024, after just one game of Preston's 2024–25 season (a 2–0 home defeat by Sheffield United), Lowe left the club by mutual consent; Preston director Peter Ridsdale said Lowe had asked to leave - "He told me he wanted a break, a change. ... we didn't initiate it."

+Wigan Athletic

+On 12 March 2025, Lowe was appointed head coach of League One side Wigan Athletic on a three-and-a-half year contract.
+Preston North End CEO Peter Ridsdale said he was "delighted" for Lowe.
+On 1 April 2025, Lowe was red-carded following angry exchanges in the technical area after Wigan conceded a 92nd-minute goal in a home defeat by Bolton Wanderers.
+Lowe gained his first win as manager in his seventh game, a 1–0 win at his former club and already relegated Shrewsbury Town on 18 April 2025.

 Style of management

 Lowe's managerial style has been influenced by Jürgen Klopp, Pep Guardiola, Rafa Benítez and Lowe's long-time friend Steven Gerrard, among others.
 He is attack-minded, and Bury in 2018–19 were one of the Football League's highest-scoring teams; their style, described as "gung-ho", soon brought success as the club finished second in League Two and earned promotion back to League One.
 Lowe explained in an interview with The Guardian that he wanted to instil a "winning philosophy" and that, by outscoring their opponents, Bury would have a greater chance of achieving that goal.
-The on-field strategy is effectively a 3-1-4-2 formation.
+The on-field strategy was effectively a 3-1-4-2 formation.